BasicOrg/odoo_updated_modules/pos_blackbox_be/README.md

 * pos_discount: giving a global discount on an order
 * pos_loyalty: mainly because of the global discounts
+* Refunding (both through the backend and through the frontend)
 * Modifying the price of an orderline
 * Multiple Point of Sale configs per IoT Box
 * Creating/modifying/deleting orders in the backend